AdaCore/spark2014/docs/lrm/source/packages.rst

    * assumed pre-initialization (in the case of external states); or

-   * for constituents which reside in another unit [and have a Part_Of indicator associated with their declaration (see :ref:`package_hierarchy`)] by their declaring package.
+   * for constituents which reside in another unit [and have a Part_Of indicator associated with their declaration (see :ref:`Abstract_State, Package Hierarchy and Part_Of`)] by their declaring package.
 [It follows that such constituents will appear in the initialization clause of the declaring unit unless they are external states.]

 .. index:: Refined_Global

-.. _refined-global-aspect:

 Refined_Global Aspects
 ~~~~~~~~~~~~~~~~~~~~~~